nerabits/Surge-Manual/policy/group.md

 `SelectGroup = select, ProxyHTTP, ProxyHTTPS, DIRECT, REJECT`

 > In iOS version.
-You can use Today Widget to quickly select policy for the first 'select' group.
-You can enable/disable this feature in 'More' tab.
+You may use Today Widget to quickly switch policy for the first 'select' group.
+> In macOS version.
+You may switch the policy in the menubar menu.

 ## Auto URL Test Group